-Terence Sams (‘20) remembers sitting in his first Lancaster Bible College – Washington, DC, course as he worked on his degree in the adult education program focusing on biblical studies.
-This class was about Romans.
-On the second night of class, he remembers he was so convicted that he cried on the drive home.
+Terence Sams (’18) remembers sitting in his first Lancaster Bible College – Washington, D.C. course as he worked on his degree in the adult education program focusing on Biblical Studies.
+This class was about Romans, and on the second night of class, he remembers he was so convicted that he cried on the drive home.

 It is a drive he will never forget.
 It is a drive where he rededicated his life to the Lord and had a strong willingness to preach and teach.
 It is a decision he continues to love as he recalls the path to that point.

 While in his classes, he leaned on God and felt like He was telling him to start teaching.
-So, he started by hosting a Bible study.
+So he started by hosting a Bible study.
 But he still felt like God wanted more from him.
-He recalls a conversation with his wife Jackie during this time.
+He recalls a conversation with his wife, Jacqueline, during this time.
 The conversation started with a text message where he asked her if she could be guaranteed success and couldn’t fail, what would she want to do?
 Her lack of immediate response still sticks with Terence.

 On her next day off, she finally brought back up the subject to Terence.
 She told him that text hit her in a way that had never hit her before.
 And her dream was a big one.
 The result of their conversation is a digital platform called Amplify Network that combines their passions, knowledge and experiences as a family ministry through an entrepreneurial effort.
 “Dream big because God can do more,” Terence encourages.
 “Don’t shortchange [yourself] with small dreams.”

 Through this network, the Sams are working to bridge the gap between the churched and unchurched through technology.
 “So many people love God and work in the marketplace,” Terence shares.
 “You don’t hear of their stories often.”
 Amplify Network aims to do this through devotionals, podcasts, online resources, community and a growing social media presence.